 The Company follows the two-class method when computing net loss per common share as the Company issued redeemable convertible Class A preferred shares in January 2016 that meet the definition of participating securities.
 The two-class method determines net loss per share for each class of common and participating securities according to dividends declared or accumulated and participation rights in undistributed earnings.
 The two-class method requires income available to common shareholders for the year to be allocated between common and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.
-The Company's redeemable convertible Class A preferred shares were non-cumulative, contractually entitle the holders of such shares to participate in dividends, but do not contractually require the holders of such shares to participate in losses of the Company.
+The Company's redeemable convertible Class A preferred shares were non-cumulative, contractually entitle the holders of such shares to participate in losses of the Company.
 Accordingly, in periods in which the Company reports a net loss or a net loss attributable to common shareholders resulting from preferred share dividends, net losses are not allocated to participating securities.
 The Company reported a net loss attributable to common shareholders for all periods presented.
 The redeemable convertible Class A preferred shares were converted into common share in conjunction with the Company's IPO.